 Creative Ports aims to improve and encourage collaboration between the CCI actors of the participating countries and to further develop strategies and processes around internationalisation.

 For this, we will hold a range of workshops and seminars throughout 2020 and 2021, offering the partners an opportunity to share experiences and best practices on internationalisation.
 These encounters will create opportunities and provide ample space for joint development of training and networking formats, as well as discussions and analysis around methods of supra-regional cooperation.

 We will exchange tools of internationalisation, test them in a transnational context and develop learning modules from them.
 We all work with local cultural and creative actors and SMEs and ensure facilitation of transnational cooperation with peers from other regions.
 Companies and other players in the CCIs will thereby unveil opportunities for internationalisation and initiate joint value creation.

 The results of the collaborations and strategy sessions will be structured and documented via a publicly accessible platform.
-On the platform, Creative Ports will provide: learning modules to share lessons learned from the cooperation activities; regional profiles of the CCIs; and recommendations for intermediaries in the respective regions.
+On the platform, Creative Ports will provide: learning modules to share lessons learned from the internationalisation activities; regional profiles of the CCIs in the Baltic Sea region; and recommendations for intermediaries in the respective regions.